-recognition from customers with the requirements of IFRS 15.

-- 2. We examined the proper cut off for each accounting period by examining sales performed near the end date of the reference period and after it, taking into consideration the required times for product delivery and customer acceptance, by correlating invoices with the corresponding dispatch notes. - 3.
-For a sample of customer contracts, we examined the proper cut off for accounting periods and the accuracy and completeness of the calculated discounts based on the contracts terms and we performed an agreement with the corresponding issued invoices and other supporting documents. - 4.
+- We assessed the consistency of the accounting policies and methodology adopted by the Group regarding the revenue recognition from customers in accordance the requirements of IFRS 15. - We examined the proper cut off for each accounting period by examining sales and postal services performed near the end date of the reference period and after it, taking into consideration the required times for product delivery/performance of postal services and customer acceptance, by correlating invoices with the corresponding proof of delivery. - For a sample of customer contracts, we examined the proper cut off for accounting periods and the accuracy and completeness of the calculated discounts based on the contracts terms and we performed an agreement with the corresponding issued invoices and other supporting documents. - 4.
 By applying sample testing, we performed test of details concerning recognition of revenue from software programs, assessing the appropriate recognition of revenue, in accordance with the accounting principles and methods followed by the Group's management and the requirements of IFRS 15.

+Furthermore:
-Furthermore: - (i) We reviewed and obtained an understanding of the key terms of the contracts to confirm, per project, the performance obligations, and the point in time they are satisfied and the method of allocating the transaction price to separate performance obligations, - (ii) we compared the actual results per selected contract with the approved budgeted amounts and the historical data, to assess the extent of reliability of Management's judgments and estimates. - (iii) we examined the completeness and accuracy of the costs, and other expenses incurred for satisfying the performance obligations and we correlated them with the relevant projects/contracts, taking into account the respective invoices, contracts and other supporting documents,

-- (iv) we recalculated the percentage of settling the performance obligations based on the actual costs incurred and - (v) we examined the recoverability of contract assets by tracing subsequent invoicing and collections. - 5.
-We assessed the adequacy of the disclosures in the Notes to the financial statements, in relation to this matter.
+We reviewed and obtained an understanding of the key terms of the contracts to confirm, per project, the performance obligations, and the point Disclosures regarding revenue recognition are important for transparency in the separate and consolidated financial statements.

+- in time they are satisfied and the method of allocating the transaction price to separate performance obligations; - ii we compared the actual results per selected contract with the approved budgeted amounts and the historical data, to assess the extent of reliability of Management's judgments and estimates; - iii we examined the completeness and accuracy of the costs, and other expenses incurred for satisfying the performance obligations and we correlated them with the relevant projects/contracts, taking into account the respective invoices, contracts and other supporting documents; - iv we recalculated the percentage of settling the performance obligations based on the actual costs incurred and - v we examined the recoverability of contract assets by tracing subsequent invoicing and collections. - 5.
+Finally, we assessed the appropriateness and the adequacy of the related disclosures in the separate and consolidated financial statements, regarding the above matters.